COINtoolbox/photoz_catalogues/Happy/README.md

 ## The catalogue

-This galaxy catalogue has been created to test how photo-z estimation is affected by a differing photometric error (and feature) distribution between photometric and spectroscopic samples, resembling the case of [SDSS-DR12](http://www.sdss.org/dr12/).
+This galaxy catalogue has been created to test how photo-z estimation is affected by a differing photometric error (and feature) distribution between photometric and spectroscopic samples, resembling the case of [SDSS DR12](http://www.sdss.org/dr12/).
+Refer to [Beck et al., 2017](https://arxiv.org/abs/1701.08748) for more details.

-The catalogue has four subsamples: Happy A,B,C and D.
+The catalogue has four subsamples: Happy A, B, C and D.

 * **Happy A**: resembles the SDSS DR12 spectroscopic sample in the distribution of all observables.
 This should be used as a training/calibration set.